appdev-lessons/contact-book-first-database/content.md

 And we can see the table and data that we previously created. **So: we update the `config/database.yml` file to connect Rails to a specific database.**

 - The `config/database.yml` file in a Rails app
-- Formatting content so that a user's browser can display it in an accessible, pleasing way.
+- Allows us to connect to any Postgres database.
   - Yes!
-- Generating dynamic, unique responses to each HTTP request.
+- Should never be edited.
   - Not quite.
-That's why we need to learn Ruby!
-{: .choose_best #html_is title="HTML is for?" points="1" answer="1" }
+You should have edited it in the previous step {: .choose_best #config_database title="config/database.yml" points="1" answer="1" }

 ### The /rails/db GUI